blackberry/BES10-WebWorks/ECL/WW2.0/www/README.md

 ## How to Build

-1. Ensure WebWorks 2.0 gold+ is installed
+1. Ensure WebWorks 2.1 or greater is installed

 2. Ensure signing keys are set up.

-3. Change to the root directory (the WW2.0), and run "webworks create ECL" - this will create the rest of the necessary files.
+3. Change to the root directory of the project (eg., ~/BES10-WebWorks/ECL/WW2.0/), and run "webworks create ECL" - this will create the rest of the necessary platform files.
+You may then delete the directory it creates "ECL"

-4. Make sure you have added all appropriate plugins in the plugin directory (these are currently included in git, so you DON'T need to run these - I just have them here for reference)
+4. Make sure you have added all appropriate plugins in the plugin directory, I have included a node script to do this for you automatically (anywhere inside the project directory):
+ * node update_plugins.js

+OR manually:
-  * webworks plugin add com.blackberry.push (this one is modified from the current default plugins)
+  * webworks plugin add com.blackberry.push
+  * webworks plugin add com.blackberry.app
+  * webworks plugin add com.blackberry.utils
   * webworks plugin add com.blackberry.system
   * webworks plugin add com.blackberry.invoke
   * webworks plugin add com.blackberry.invoked